DazEdword/observability-stack-prometheus-grafana-otel/README.md

 # Usage

+The stack is configured to include the `prometheus` data source and a `prometheus` example dashboard, as defined in `deploy/lgtm/values.yaml`.
-After forwarding Grafana, it will be available in `http://localhost:3000`.
+After forwarding Grafana, the application will be available at `http://localhost:3000`.

 ```sh
 # forward Grafana for localhost access